 A minor in Philosophy requires five courses.
 The course work must be spread judiciously across at least these areas of philosophy: ethics, epistemology, metaphysics, and the history of philosophy.
+At least one of the courses must be 300 level or above.
 The particular course of study is to be worked out individually between student and a member of the Philosophy Department faculty.